Faculty Position Announcements

 Heat Transfer, Combustion & Energy Systems

-The Heat Transfer and Energy Systems Research Area Group is seeking candidates to complement and collaborate with existing faculty within the school on a variety of heat transfer and energy related research topics.
-Candidates should have expertise in combustion-based energy conversion devices/engines with some experience in computational modeling.
-In addition, we seek candidates in the area of energy systems with a focus on developing and utilizing thermal novel thermal energy storage methods, or low temperature/cryogenic energy systems and heat transfer.
+The Heat Transfer, Combustion, and Energy Systems Research Area Group is seeking candidates to complement and collaborate with existing faculty within the school on a variety of heat transfer and energy related research topics.
+We seek candidates in the area of energy systems with a focus on novel thermal energy storage methods, low temperature/cryogenic energy systems, thermal transport in buildings, computational combustion, and renewable energy technologies.
 Candidates would be expected to take advantage of the unique interdisciplinary research environment provided by the department as well as several research centers and initiatives on campus.

-The Manufacturing Research Area Group seeking nomination and applications for candidates who perform theoretical- and experimental-based research in manufacturing processes and systems in the broad areas of novel materials (nano, polymers, composites, ceramics, hard alloys), energy and solar, biomedical, flexible electronics and micro-electronics packaging.
+The Manufacturing Research Area Group is seeking nominations and applications from candidates who perform theoretical- and experimental-based research in manufacturing processes and systems in the broad areas of innovative processing, novel materials (nano, polymers, composites, ceramics and hard alloys) to include light-weight structures, energy and solar, biomedical, flexible electronics and micro-electronics packaging.

 Mechanics of Materials

-The Mechanics of Materials Research Group is seeking potential faculty with strong background in applied mechanics working in the following areas: (i) interface of mechanics of materials and biology, with emphasis on biomimetics and (ii) mechanics of functional materials, including those with multiple functionality (mechanical, chemical, thermal, etc.).
+The Mechanics of Materials Research Group is seeking potential faculty with strong background in applied mechanics working in the following areas: (i) interface of mechanics of materials and biology, with emphasis on biomimetics, (ii) mechanics of functional materials, including those with multiple functionality (mechanical, chemical, thermal, etc.), and (iii) computational mechanics in support of the materials genome project.
 Applicants should be able to teach statics and strength of materials at undergraduate level, basic materials science courses in material structure and structure-property relations, and graduate courses in continuum mechanics, energy methods, fracture, and other related areas of mechanics.
 It is expected that successful candidates will be able to cultivate relationships both within and outside of the GWW School, especially in areas of biology, bioengineering, materials processing and fabrication, and materials design.
 Priority will be given to applicants who combine aspects of advanced diagnostics, novel experimental approaches, and modeling across various length scales, and complement existing GWW faculty expertise.

 The Tribology Research Area Group is seeking applicants for tenure track faculty positions in the areas of theoretical and/or experimental tribology.
 Special emphasis will be given to candidate with backgrounds in the areas of nano-tribology, bio-tribology, surface engineering and tribo-materials, and elastohydrodynamic lubrication.